 The four problem sets will each start with graded questions, followed by an ungraded (but equally important for practice) section.
 Problem sets and due dates will be announced in class and also posted on Canvas.
 Grades will depend on showing your work and demonstrating you understand the question: $\sqrt{+}$ (perfect), $\sqrt{-}$ (good), and $\sqrt{-}$ (mistakes and/or work not shown).
 Many problem set questions are old exam questions so hopefully will help both in understanding the material and in preparing for the exams.
-Problem sets may be handed in before class or photographed/scanned and submitted electronically.
+When finished, please take a photo or scan your work and submit it electronically on gradescope.com.